 Energy-based models (EBMs) offer flexible distribution parametrization.
 However, due to the intractable partition function, they are typically trained via contrastive divergence for maximum likelihood estimation.
 In this paper, we propose pseudo-spherical contrastive divergence (PS-CD) to generalize maximum likelihood learning of EBMs.
 PS-CD is derived from the maximization of a family of strictly proper homogeneous scoring rules, which avoids the computation of the intractable partition function and provides a generalized family of learning objectives that include contrastive divergence as a special case.
 Moreover, PS-CD allows us to flexibly choose various learning objectives to train EBMs without additional computational cost or variational minimax optimization.
-Theoretical analysis on the proposed method and experiments on both synthetic data and commonly used image datasets demonstrate the effectiveness of PS-CD and its superiority over maximum likelihood and f-EBMs.
-Based on a set of recently proposed indicative generative model evaluation metrics, we also provide an analysis on the modeling tradeoffs of different objectives in the PS-CD family on image generation tasks, justifying its modeling flexibility.
+Theoretical analysis on the proposed method and extensive experiments on both synthetic data and commonly used image datasets demonstrate the effectiveness and modeling flexibility of PS-CD, as well as its robustness to data contamination, thus showing its superiority over maximum likelihood and f-EBMs.